orionrobots/orionrobots.github.io/wiki/dc_motor.md

 Standard DC motors are in no way geared, and this may mean that their output may be too fast with very low torque.
 You should probably gear them down a few times.
 This may be your problem if you attached your wheels directly to the motor shaft.

 <a class="wiki" href="/wiki/lego.html" title="The best known construction toy">Lego</a> have both geared, and non-geared motor varieties.

-## Commutators

-Commutators are the curved copper plates around the armature of a DC Motor - with insulating material between them.
-They are also used in Generators, and some older switching systems(though those may have been replaced by solid state gear).

-These plates are in contact with the brushes which allow them to transmit power from the source to the coil windings.

-In a DC Motor, as the commutators move past the brushes their polarities change, therefore changing the polarity of the magnetic fields of the coils.